Tuesday, May 7, 2013

 As nice as the artifacts are they are merely bonus' to the intended study of the dentition and bones of the mummies.
-The reader is presented with an image of the mummy of the rarely seen 19th Dynasty King Siptah and an x-ray of his "club foot" which the author suggests may have been the result of poliomyletis.
+The reader is presented with an image of the mummy of the rarely seen 19th Dynasty King Siptah and an x-ray of his "club foot" which the author suggests may have been the result of poliomyelitis.

 Into chapter one "The Mummy" the author puts forward misconceptions of mummies as frightening creatures waiting to strike and the misguided doctors and druggists who prescribed ground mummy for ailments in centuries past.
 We are introduced to the royal mummy caches and the two previous studies which had been done on the mummies in those caches by Gaston Maspero and Elliot Smith.

 The impetus for the project to x-ray the royal mummies is set out beginning in around 1960 with the building of the Aswan high dam.
-A call went out to rescue and excavate the sites in Nubia including a number of large cemetery's at Gebel Adda which thousands of bodies were excavated from.
-James E. Harris an orthodontist and geneticist was hired to lead an expedition on the dentition of the occupants of the cemetery's to judge the health of the ancient people.
+A call went out to rescue and excavate the sites in Nubia including a number of large cemeteries at Gebel Adda which thousands of bodies were excavated from.
+James E. Harris an orthodontist and geneticist were hired to lead an expedition on the dentition of the occupants of the cemetery's to judge the health of the ancient people.

 The small attic room was filled with sarcophagi, stacked three deep along the walls, like some ancient embalmer's storeroom.
 There were forty mummies of the late New Kingdom, high priests, officials and others, all named and in excellent condition."

-The purposes of the mummy as eternal home for the persons Ka and Ba is explained including the development in burial practices from shallow sand burials to coffins with deep rock cut tombs resulting in experimentation from the embalmers of individual periods coping with these evolving problems.
+The purposes of the mummy as the eternal home for the persons Ka and Ba is explained including the development of burial practices from shallow sand burials to coffins with deep rock cut tombs resulting in experimentation from the embalmers of individual periods coping with these evolving problems.
 Tomb robberies have been occurring since ancient times and not helped when the culture, particularly the upper class' take their belongings with them including much of their wealth.

 The author puts forward the examinations of the royal mummies previous and present including a description of how the results of the x-rays reflect on the remains from the earlier mummies of the 17th Dynasty and early 18th Dynasty.
 The author tells us of their examination of the mummy of King Amenhotep I:

 "The x-rays taken by the Michigan Expedition provided the first glimpse of that pharaoh in over 3000 years.
-The beautiful wrappings were extremely fragile, and there were anxious moments as the work-men carefully placed the mummy under the x-ray unit."
+The beautiful wrappings were extremely fragile, and there were anxious moments as the workmen carefully placed the mummy under the x-ray unit."